jasonmccampbell/GoSodium/README.md

     parts install libsodium
     go get github.com/jasonmccampbell/GoSodium

-Installing libsodium puts it in ~/.parts/packages/libsodium-0.6.0.
-This is the path that is hardcoded into the remaining .go files.

-*Note:* The recipes for Go 1.3 and LibSodium are currently pending PRs (#161, 162) to the Nitrous.io parts GitHub repository (https://github.com/nitrous-io/autoparts/pulls).
+*Note for Nitrous.io users:* The recipes for Go 1.3 and LibSodium are currently pending PRs (#161, 162) on Nitrous.io's GitHub repository (https://github.com/nitrous-io/autoparts/pulls).
 You will need to explicitly pull these branches until the changes have been merged.